Healing Hurts

 It’s better to avoid overdressing both yourself and your thoughts.
 If you can communicate the message with a scowl, avoid the monologue.

 What is the perfect length of a movie or book review?
 Generally, most video and blog reviews are too long.
-I rarely read or view a review that’s too short.
+I rarely criticize a review for being too short.
 It’s probably because we like to imprint as much of our own character in the reviews as we can.
 The review becomes a form of self-expression.
 That’s fine, I think, because the best critics show their quirks.
 You can show quirks while still be concise though.

 You can easily draw out a joke at the dinner table until it dies, after all.